Ecuador to restructure $17.4 billion of debt

 The debt accord will allow the South American country to renegotiate a third of its foreign obligation, which totals $51.9 billion according to CEIC Data.

-Ecuador’s total international debt is worth nearly half of their annual gross domestic product, which is $108.4 billion as of 2018.
+Ecuador’s total international debt is worth nearly half of their annual gross domestic product, which was $108.4 billion in 2018.